airpair/mastering-es6-higher-order-functions-for-arrays/post.md

 ## ES6 Arrow notation 101

 Before we go any further, be advised we will be using ES6 Arrow notation for functions.
-If you are already familiar with this new notation, feel free to skip this section.
+If you are already familiar with this new notation, here's a quick refresher.

-For those that are staying on, ES6 Arrow notation is fairly simple.
+ES6 Arrow notation is fairly simple.
 It's just a brand new way to write short functions, which will basically make the code uncluttered, making it easier to read and write higher-order functions - which goes great with functional programming.

 There are just 2 things you need to know about the arrow notation at this point: